Here’s how to improve your team operating system.

 There is no one way to build an effective and efficient team operating system, but these are some of the best practices:

-- Stop periodically to look at and adjust your team operating system.
+- Stop periodically to look at and adjust your team operating system; we recommend every three months.

-- Use the Right-Minded Teamwork criteria checklist to help you pinpoint your system improvement opportunities.
+- Use the Right-Minded Teamwork – Team Performance Factor Assessment to help you pinpoint your system improvement opportunities.

 - Use these three practical strategies to help you improve your team system.